Cloud-CNC/core/docs/HTTP API.md

 Machines | POST | /machines/:id/execute | `id: <string>` | `{"file": <string>}` | N/A | Start executing the specified file on the specified machine.
 Machines | PATCH | /machines/:id | `id: <string>` | `{"controller": <string>, "name": <string>, "tags": <string>, "length": <string>, "width": <string>, "height": <string>}` | N/A | Updates a machine.
 Machines | DELETE | /machines/:id | `id: <string>` | N/A | N/A | Deletes a machine.

+1. Only present if the account has MFA enabled